 9.2.2.1 Tanks and pressure receptacles that are exposed to fire or extreme heat can rupture due to increase of temperature and pressure.
 In addition, nitrous oxide tanks and pressure receptacles can be subject to explosive decomposition.
 This can occur in spite of pressure relief equipment.
 Fragments of metal will be ejected through the air.

 9.2.2.2 Transport tanks and pressure receptacles should be removed from the immediate fire area, if this can be achieved without risk to personnel.
-If this is not possible, the concerned equipment should be immediately cooled with water jets directed from a safe position, e. g. from behind heavy machinery or solid wall.
+If this is not possible, the concerned equipment should be immediately cooled with water jets directed from a safe position, for example, from behind heavy machinery or solid wall.

 9.2.2.3 If fire involves any tanks or pressure receptacles it shall be fought from a safe position or by using unmanned water monitors.
 Water-cooling of the equipment should be continued after the fire has been extinguished.
 Retreat immediately if the pressure relief equipment emits a hissing sound or discoloration of the tank or pressure receptacle is observed.
 Consider initial evacuation around an 800 m perimeter.